tklam/from-me-to-you/README.md

 # TODO
 - (Kind of solved...)
 Allow a longer signalling period.
 It seems the connection setup will be timed out after 10 seconds, which is too short for doing manual offer/answer.
+- The connection still cannot be established when one of the peer is using VPN.
+I am figuring out the reason.
 - Better UI and UX
 - Running free TURN servers for the public?